ga-wdi-exercises/game_of_thrones/README.md

 We will start off with two models: `Houses` and `Characters`.
 Houses have many characters.

+The styling of the app is completely up to you.

 ## Models and Migrations

 - Create an ERD for your `houses` and `characters` tables